Using Azure Interactive Authentication

 Published 23 January 2020

 - To use Azure Active Directory with an Azure SQL Database server, the server needs to be assigned an Azure Active Directory admin

 - To register an app with Azure Active Directory, you need to be either an Azure AD admin or a user assigned the Azure AD Application Developer role

 To use interactive authentication to connect to Azure, SQL Compare needs to register as an Azure Active Directory app.
 Registering SQL Compare will generate an application ID that SQL Compare will need to know to connect.

 In the Azure portal, select Azure Active Directory > App registrations > New registration.
 Enter SQL Compare for the application name and then click on the Register button.

 Make a note of the Application ID as this will be required later.
-Then click on Add a Redirect URI.

 Select API permissions > Add a permission.